- 388 views

 On the other hand, if you’ve come for skyscrapers, bright lights and all the glitz and glam that goes with Dubai, the Marina — Dubai’s throbbing modern heart — will be sure to delight the senses.
 The atmosphere can be intoxicating as you cruise past 5-star hotels, world-famous restaurants and the super-yachts of the rich and famous.
 While not exactly a ‘traditional’ experience, the views are world-class!

-During the day, boats operate sightseeing tours in and around Dubai Creek and the marina, offering stunning views of the city's incredible skyline and sending cool sea breeze through your hair.
+During the day, boats operate sightseeing tours in and around Dubai Creek and the marina, offering stunning views of the city's incredible skyline and sending a cool sea breeze through your hair.
 The Burj Khalifa dominates the city skyline while the waterfront Burj al-Arab and Atlantis Hotels become even more spectacular when viewed from the water.
 A dhow cruise tour covers most of Dubai's highlights, thus it is one of the best things to do in Dubai.

 When searching for dhow cruise deals in Dubai, it's worth comparing what is included in the price, as this can vary significantly between providers.
-For example, some operators will offer hotels pickups and drop-offs as part of the package, while others will charge extra or expect you to make your own way to the embarkation point.
+For example, some operators will offer hotel pickups and drop-offs as part of the package, while others will charge extra or expect you to make your own way to the embarkation point.
 If booking a Dubai cruise dinner, be sure to check what will be on offer, as options range from simple buffets to luxurious fine-dining experiences.
-By the same token, some cruises include drinks while others will charge extra once on board — not necessarily a problem, but best to check in advance to avoid any unwanted surprises!
+By the same token, some cruises include drinks while others will charge extra once onboard — not necessarily a problem, but best to check in advance to avoid any unwanted surprises!

 Dubai’s popularity amongst foreign tourists is largely thanks to its year-round sunshine, meaning there is no ‘bad’ time to visit the city.
 And, fittingly, dhow cruise deals are available all year round.
 That said, November through April is considered the city’s high season where temperatures are more bearable although prices tend to be higher.
 Bargain hunters would do best to visit during the low season between June and August, where a number of dhow cruise tours will be available for cheaper.
 Be warned though, temperatures frequently rise to about 40°C during the day, meaning a sunset cruise is highly advisable to avoid the worst of the heat!